saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 You will need an S/4HANA system, access to the SAP Analytics Cloud, and some additional third-party products.

-For the HANA 'sidecar' there are two options depending on what you want to accomplish.
-The first option will be to emulate having a sidecar and just use the HANA database that is on the S/4HANA trial appliance.
-The second option will be to use a HANA database on SAP Cloud Platform.
-The latter option is of course more work and potentially more expensive.

 <img src="../images/cal1.jpg">

 ## More Help & FAQ